Event—Exhibition

 More About the Space

 The Trienens galleries include an introductory gallery and a larger primary gallery.
 Exhibitions mounted there typically include 40-70 items from the Newberry's vast collections.
 Exhibitions in the Trienens galleries allow visitors to explore compelling themes and historical content in depth.
-Examples of past exhibitions include: Pop-Ups Through the Ages and Viva La Libertad.
+Examples of past exhibitions include: Pop-Up Books through the Ages and Viva La Libertad.
 Click here to view a photo of the galleries.